bamlab/riverpod_community_extensions/README.md

 - `refreshWhenReturningToForeground` on `AutoDisposeRef` - Refreshes the provider's value each time the app returns to the foreground, ensuring the data is always up to date after returning to the app.

-- `refreshWhenNetworkAvailable` on `AutoDisposeRef` - Automatically refresh the provider when the network is available.
+- `refreshWhenNetworkAvailable` on `AutoDisposeFutureProviderRef` - Automatically refresh the provider when the network is available if it has error state.
 Uses the package [connectivity_plus](https://pub.dev/packages/connectivity_plus).

 ## Installation 💻